Manager: Michael Benchetrit

 Hailed by the New York Times as a “rich-voiced mezzo-soprano,” Cecelia Hall is one of an exciting new crop of versatile American singers, poised on the threshold of an international career.

-Ms. Hall’s 2014-15 engagements include a return to the Metropolitan Opera as Javotte in Manon, a debut at the Canadian Opera Company as Rosina in Il Barbiere di Siviglia, and a return to the Seattle Opera as Zerlina.
-Other highlights include a return to Carnegie Hall for the 2015 Marilyn Horne Song Celebration and her debut at Santa Fe Opera as Don Ramiro in La Finta Giardiniera.
+Ms. Hall’s 2014-15 season includes a return to the Metropolitan Opera as Javotte in Manon, a debut at the Canadian Opera Company as Rosina in Il Barbiere di Siviglia, and a return to the Seattle Opera as Zerlina in Don Giovanni.
+Other highlights include a return to Carnegie Hall for the 2015 Marilyn Horne Song Celebration, . . . a Metropolitan Opera-sponsored Mozart recital at the NJPAC and Ms. Hall’s debut at the Santa Fe Opera as Don Ramiro in La Finta Giardiniera.

 A recent alumna of the Metropolitan Opera’s Lindemann Young Artist Development Program and the Lyric Opera of Chicago’s Ryan Opera Center, Ms. Hall appeared at the Lyric Opera as Third Maid in Elektra, Alisa in Lucia di Lammermoor, and Second Lady in Die Zauberflöte, among other roles.
 She recently made debuts with the Seattle Opera as Wellgunde and Rossweisse in their 2013 Ring des Nibelungen and with the Fort Worth Opera as the Composer in Strauss’ Ariadne auf Naxos (a role she previously sang with the Palau de les Arts in Valencia, Spain and at the Tanglewood Music Festival).